JudeQuintana/terraform-main/README.md

  - There is no overlapping CIDR detection inter-region or cross-region so it's important that the VPC's network and subnet CIDRs are allocated correctly.

 Updates:
  - New dual stack versions of Tiered VPC-NG and Centralized Router at `v1.0.2`
    - Requires IPAM Pools for IPv4 and IPv6 cidrs.
 (Previous versions were IPv4 only.)
+   - New `v1.0.1` version for IPv4 Intra VPC Security Group Rule module is updated to provide support for IPv4 secondary cidrs.
-   - New IPv6 Intra VPC Security Group Rule module.
+   - New `v1.0.0` IPv6 Intra VPC Security Group Rule module.
    - New Dual Stack Terraform Networking Trifecta Demo.
+   - Now that the base IPv4 networking modules also supports IPv4 secondary cidrs and IPv6 cidrs with auto routing, I plan to build dual stack implementations for Full Mesh Trio, VPC peering deluxe, IPv6 version of Full Mesh Intra VPC Security Group Rules and then, eventually, Mega Mesh.
+Looks like it's going be a long haul.

  - Demos have been updated to use Tiered VPC-NG and Centralized Router at `v1.0.1`.